Tips for visiting Essen Spiel (2025)

 Have a look for a decent hotel, these can be big-time and money-savers.

 Hotels along the Underground (look for U11 on a map) are a bonus.
 The U11 runs straight to the event hall and runs all the way out to Gelsenkirchen.
-(The Underground is more reliable than the overground trains too)
+(The Underground is more reliable than the overground trains too).
+Also, look for hotels down the overlapping U18 line which means you can swap lines to he U11.

 I always pay extra for Breakfast and Wi-Fi access.
 Having a buffet breakfast was another cost reducer as I ate as much as I could which would last until the early afternoon.

-This means I don’t need to spend too much on the fairly expensive convention hall food.
-I also end up eating after everyone else had so I don’t spend time queuing for food.
+This means I don’t need to spend too much on the fairly expensive convention hall food and as I eat later I skip those huge food queues around dinner time.

-I’ve stayed in various locations over my time visiting, always wanting to experience something different each trip.
+I’ve stayed in various locations, always wanting to experience something different each trip.
 This is a quick look at each hotel and what it has to offer…

 2013, 2015, 2016Ibis Hauptbahnhof, Essen

-Great nightlife as the restaurant is FULL of gamers at night.
+Great nightlife as the restaurant is FULL of gamers.
 So, after a day of gaming and walking (endless walking!), It’s nice to get back to the hotel to relax.
-But getting back to the hotel and sharing it with 30+ other gamers all playing their new games is always a highlight of the trip.
+But getting back to the hotel and sharing it with 50+ other gamers all playing their new games is always a highlight of the trip.

 It’s also a way to play games outside of the halls without buying them or waiting for a table 😉